 Of course, the ideal time to visit this island is during summer or early fall when the water is warm enough to swim in.
 While there are many places to stay in Sardinia, some of the most popular destinations are Alghero, Cagliari, Olbia, and Sassari.
 If you are looking for beautiful beaches to visit, you’ll definitely want to check out Cala Goloritzè, Porto Istana, and the shores of Principe and La Pelosa.
 This island is covered with sandy beaches so if none of these fit your desires, you’ll be sure to find the perfect fit for you around the next corner!

 See the Ancient Caves of Matera

-Located in the region of Basilicata in Southern Italy, you'll find Matera; a very unique place known for its all white buildings and ancient cave dwellings.
+Located in the region of Basilicata in Southern Italy, you’ll find Matera; a very unique place known for its all white buildings and ancient cave dwellings.
 In fact, it is said that this area has been inhabited since the Paleolithic era- that is the 10th millennium BC!
-For this reason is no wonder why Matera was awarded as a UNESCO World Heritage Site in 1993 and even made the list of the 2019 European Capitals of Culture.
+For this reason it is no wonder why Matera was awarded as a UNESCO World Heritage Site in 1993 and even made the list of the 2019 European Capitals of Culture.
 Intrigued yet?